Information regarding billing discrepancies, late fees, course overloads and reduced loads, and anticipated credits.

 Please note, a student’s Offer of Financial Assistance is based on the expectation that they will be a full-time student.
 A reduction in course load may result in a reduction or cancellation of aid.

 Adjustments for course work greater than the prescribed curriculum for the term is calculated at the overload rate.
-Students taking more than 8 credits (summer half session) or 16 credits (full semester) will be charged the an additional per credit hour rate for each credit hour beyond the prescribed curriculum for that term.
+Students taking more than 8 credits (summer half session) or 16 credits (full semester) will be charged the additional per credit hour rate for each credit hour beyond the prescribed curriculum for that term.

 Students registered for co-op and taking a class will be billed at the per credit hour rate.
 The flat undergraduate tuition rate will be assessed for students registered for 12-16 credit hours.
 Students may register for one additional music ensemble course from the list below without added charge.